Planning crucial to avoid running out of money in retirement.

 New Zealand has one of the highest rates of people aged 65 and over still working at 24 per cent, according to a report from the Retirement Commission - Te Ara Ahunga Ora.

-Milford’s head of Private Wealth, Philip Morgan Rees, says it is unclear from the report why Kiwis work longer but it’s clear that retirement, when it comes, needs to be planned and managed in terms of lifestyle change and financial change.
+This is significantly higher than the UK at 10 per cent and Australia at 12 per cent while the percentage of those aged 65-69 still working is even higher at 44 per cent.
+Milford’s head of Wealth Management, Philip Morgan Rees, says it is unclear from the report why Kiwis work longer but, in his experience, it’s clear that retirement, when it comes, needs to be planned and managed in terms of lifestyle change and financial change.

-The good news is that people who retire after 65 are likely to live longer, research published in the Harvard Business Review (HBR) in 2016 found.
+While most people understand they need to save for retirement, many fail to plan for the post-retirement period, he says.
+The good news is that people who retire later than age 65 are likely to live longer, research published in the Harvard Business Review (HBR) in 2016 found.
 “Our theory is that a later retirement may actually delay when your physical and cognitive functioning starts to decline, because work keeps your mind and body active,” the researchers told HBR.

 Morgan Rees says the point isn’t that we should all keep working forever, rather how important it is to have purpose, structure, a social life and to stay physically and mentally active in retirement.
-Those elements can be gained in ways other than continuing to work – but not without taking time to plan for a retirement taking into account the changes in daily, weekly and monthly structure in life post-retirement.
+Those elements can be gained in ways other than continuing to work – but not without taking time to plan for a retirement and by taking into account the changes in daily, weekly and monthly structure in life post-retirement.

 So, successful retirement isn’t just about finances although they are clearly and obviously vital, he says.
 Kiwis need to start planning for this post-retirement period around age 55, according to the Retirement Commission.
 Morgan Rees echoes that, saying: “The earlier people start to consider what retirement looks like in a financial sense and emotional sense, the better.
 It goes beyond saving or investing.”